mwat56/Nele/README.md

         added 'testuser1' to list
     $ _

-Again: The password input is not echoed to the console, therefor you don't see it.
+Again: The password input is not echoed to the console, therefore you don't see it.

 Since we have the `passfile` setting already in our INI file (see above) we can forget the `-uf` option for the next options.